punassuming/z/README.md

 	z . -o l		list all history entries in the datafile

-	z foo -p hklm	cd to most frecent folder matching foo in drive HKLM (The registry)
+	z office -p hklm	cd to most frecent folder matching off in drive HKLM (The registry)

 	z -x			remove the current directory from the datafile

-If one was on the C: then the following two commands could be simply replaced by `z foo` as they belong to the same provider and all drives will be searched.
+Unless the -p parameter is specified, the regex you specify will be matched against a filtered drive listing from the current provider.
+If for example, you're on the C: then the following two commands could be simply replaced by `z foo` as they belong to the same provider and all drives will be searched.
 But you can be specific if you like.

 	z foo -p c,d	cd to most frecent folder matching foo in drives C: and D: